bartjanisse/BeerTender/BART/software/helloworld_pi_module/README.md

 -   linux-rpi-3.18.y.tar.gz
 -   tools

-Each of those will be descibed in one of the following steps.
+In the following steps will be described where to get these.

 ##### Step 1.
 Find the kernel version
 On the Raspberry Pi invoke the following command: